pecheylauren02/mp2-supervillain-personality-quiz/docs/README.md

 These user stories gave me a clear scope for the website and enabled me to stay on track with the project, preventing issues like scope creep at a later stage after the coding process.

 ## Design, Layout and Structure
 The design, layout and structure remained consistent across all pages for certain elements, such as the colour palette for the headings, paragraphs and backgrounds and the design of the navigation bar.
 However, the layout of each page was slightly different, to allow users to differentiate between the Sign Up/Log In pages and the Quiz and Results pages.
-On each page, a lot of visual content, such as eye-catching images, bold colours and buttons were incorporated.
+On the quiz page, some visual content, such as eye-catching images, bold colours and buttons were incorporated.

 ### Wireframes